cloud-barista/cb-larva/poc-cb-net/pkg/api/gen/doc/cloud-adaptive-network-service.md

 <a name="cbnet.CLADNetSpecification"></a>

 ### CLADNetSpecification

-A specification of Cloud Adaptive Network
+It represents a specification of Cloud Adaptive Network.

 | Field | Type | Label | Description |